 Students who are required to have work permits may obtain them from the health office.
 Forms can be picked up between 7:30 am and 2:45 pm in the health office.
 Requirements are as follows: Social Security number, complete physical within the last 12 months, and a parent signature on the form.
-Forms are also available on our website at www.solvayschools.org.
+Forms are also available on our website.